ececli/Exposure-Notification-on-RPi/README.md

 ## How to Run The Codes

-I write it here in case I forget how to run it in the future.

 Before running the code, some libraries are needed for Raspberry Pi.
 Note that [bluepy](https://github.com/IanHarvey/bluepy) is used in Python 3.
 ```
 $ sudo apt install pi-bluetooth